compsust/StreamingCalc/README.md

 ## You Must Cite

+This work was presented at the LIMITS 2022 workshop: https://computingwithinlimits.org/2022/

  You **must cite** the LIMIT 2022 paper found in this repo if you use this calculator.
 I have included a *.bib* file for LaTeX authors.
 Here is an APA and IEEE example of how to cite this work:

 ### APA Example: